drupal-composer/drupal-project/README.md

 ## What Kalamuna-specific features have been added?
 * Added standard configuration for circleci build process and deployment to pantheon.
+* Added a .gitignore-deploy file that replaces the .gitignore file when deploying from circle to pantheon.

 ## What features have been removed or changed from the original drupal-composer/drupal-project repository?
 * Removed unneeded .travis.yml file.
+* Not using .gitignore files created by Drupal Scaffold.